finom/vovk/README.md

   - Two repos are harder to synchromise (if deployed back-end code and front-end code compatible to each other at this moment of time?).
 - Both applications require to be run on their own port and we need to deploy them to 2 different servers.

-Wouldn't it be nice if we could:
+It would be nice if we could:

-- Make the project development cheaper;
 - Use a single NodeJS project run in 1 port;
 - Keep the project in one simple repository;
 - Use single deployment server;
-- Apply NestJS-like syntax to define routes?
+- Apply NestJS-like syntax to define routes;
+- Make the project development cheaper.

 ### New solution: The library